Distributionally robust Expected Shortfall for convex payoffs: Introduction

 \section{Introduction}

 The study of distributional risk attempts to quantify the ``consequences of using the wrong models [or statistical distributions] in risk measurement, pricing and portfolio selection" \cite{BreuerCsiszár2016}.
 Causes of distributional risk include bad choice of stochastic process, wrong dependence assumptions, and parameter drift.
 Examples of wrong distributional assumptions are well known.
-The demise of LCTM in 1999 is partly blamed on overreliance on Gaussian logreturns, and the breakdown of credit models in the 2008 financial crisis, is partly blamed on the unexpected behaviour of correlations during crisis periods.
-Of course, not all model risk \cite{morini2011understanding} is distributional risk.
-Also, the study of distributional risk is intended here not as a substitute for the correct dynamics, but as an attempt to probe, and possibly compare, the distributional risks of different portfolios, if no further knowledge about the distribution is assumed than that it may be off from the correct distribution by a certain distributional ``distance."
+The demise of LCTM in 1999 is partly blamed on overreliance on Gaussian logreturns, and the breakdown of credit models in the 2008 financial crisis, on the unexpected behaviour of correlations during crisis periods.
+Model risk \cite{morini2011understanding} is broader than distributional.
+It may also be mentioned that the study of distributional risk is intended here not as a substitute for the correct dynamics, but as an attempt to probe, and possibly compare, the distributional risks of different portfolios, if no further knowledge about the distribution is assumed than that it may be off from the correct distribution by a certain distributional ``distance."

 One could assess distributional risk using parametric or non-parametric approaches.
 Parametric approaches include describing the sensitivity of an option price with regard to volatility and other statistically important parameters.
-A related approach is uses parameter intervals.
+A related approach is to parameter intervals.